 Try these templates from Canva feature a dual-tone color palette: Orange and White Pizza Employee of the Month Presentation and Black and Green History Finance Presentation

 Here is what I love about illustrations: I can adjust them as much as I wish.
 If a segment of an illustration isn’t working particularly well, I can edit a few points here and there and completely change it.
 Photographs just don’t offer the same kind of freedom.

 While logo-like typesetting isn’t the right call for every slide, it great for intro slides or for those highlighting important content.
 They work best when you’ve just a few words to set.
 However, you can get away with setting larger bits of content with the right treatment.

-We’ve shared these templates—Craft Workshop Wide Presentation and Cowboys Spirit of the Country Wide Presentation—that are ideal when you want to highlight a point.
-Whether it’s introducing a new chapter, key idea or product, their beautiful layout makes them memorable.
+The Craft Workshop Wide Presentation template is ideal when you want to highlight a point.
+Whether it’s introducing a new chapter, key idea or product, the beautiful layout makes it memorable.

 We tend to shy away from bright colors when build decks.
 Maybe its because we’re afraid to come off as informal or maybe it’s just a habit.
 Either way, it doesn’t have to be so.
 If you’re keen to take a risk to up the visuals of your deck, try a neon palette.